 3) It allows protein synthesis (muscle building) when you have enough calories.
 In a deficit, an abundance of protein may prevent muscle loss.

 With LeanGains style of Intermittent Fasting, you should take about 3 grams of protein per kg of total bodyweight.
 There is some dispute in the fitness community about the level of protein needed.
 The general consensus is that it’s better to slightly overestimate your protein requirements than underestimate, especially if you are highly active (you lift weights, you train Muay Thai, etc).
-This is even more so if you are on a calorie deficit, when having more than enough protein around in your body means your body may keep around the muscle (you can be sure if you don’t have enough protein, especially if you are on a calorie deficit, you will be losing both fat and muscle).
-Protein in general has a saeity effect, meaning it keeps you feeling more full — and this can be very beneficial if you are on a calorie deficit.
+This is even more so if you are on a calorie deficit, when having more than enough protein around in your body means your body may keep the muscle (you can be sure if you don’t have enough protein, especially if you are on a calorie deficit, you will be losing both fat and muscle).
+Protein in general has a satiety effect, meaning it keeps you feeling more full — and this can be very beneficial if you are on a calorie deficit.

 You should try and get most of your protein from chewable sources (i.e. meat, not powder).
 The reason for this is that if you eat lean protein, it has the additional benefit of increasing satiety (helps keep you feeling full) over liquid protein sources.
 However, you can use protein powder if needed (I do).